richardlford/build-path-prefix-map-spec/spec-draft.rst

   The encoded pair elements may be empty; this does not need special-casing if the rest of the document is implemented correctly.

-  ..
-[2] This is to "fail early" in the cases that a naive producer does not
-         encode characters like ``=`` but the build path or target path does actually contain them.

 - Each encoded pair element is encoded with the following mapping: